 Andy has written various works related to martial arts and karate.

 Andy was introduced to

-Shotokan Karate (JKA) in 1988 at the age of fourteen, whilst living in Germany.
+Shotokan Karate (JKA) in 1988 whilst living in Germany.
 Two years later Andy's family moved to the Netherlands, where he

 continued his shotokan based training at a club affiliated to

 IMAF.
 He was also introduced to knockdown karate and Muay Thai.
-In 1993, he gained his Shodan and was running several clubs.
+From 1993, Andy was running several clubs.